DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 If your logs contain an attribute that Datadog parses as a timestamp, you need to make sure that the timestamp is both current and in the correct format.
 See [Log Date Remapper][24] to learn about which attributes are parsed as timestamps and how to make sure that the timestamp is valid.

 ### Issue creating S3 triggers
-In the case of encounteirng the below error when creating S3 triggers related to using prefix filtering.
-We recommend considering following a fanout architecture proposed by AWS [in this article](https://aws.amazon.com/blogs/compute/fanout-s3-event-notifications-to-multiple-endpoints/)
+In case you encounter the following error when creating S3 triggers, we recommend considering following a fanout architecture proposed by AWS [in this article](https://aws.amazon.com/blogs/compute/fanout-s3-event-notifications-to-multiple-endpoints/)

 ```
 An error occurred when creating the trigger: Configuration is ambiguously defined.
 Cannot have overlapping suffixes in two rules if the prefixes are overlapping for the same event type.